bg95/exampaper/README.md

+imagesrc/* code related to image processing & SVM src/* code related to text/CSV processing
-# Character separation algorithm is in ImageUitl.h/cpp
+Character separation algorithm is in imagesrc/ImageUitl.h (and .cpp)